drawhamxh/Ultra-Fusion/README.md

   publisher={IEEE}
 }
 ```
 This work is self-funded.
 Thanks to Tianbao Zhang for providing computation resources.
-For maintenance, collaboration, or business inquiries, contact maotian616@gmail.com.
+For maintenance, collaboration, or business inquiries, contact maotian616@gmail.com and robot_yinjie@outlook.com.

 ## 6. Star History